 Figure 7.1: Triangular mesh used in our finite volume method.
-Conserved quantities h, uh and vh are associated with the centroid of each triangular cell.
+Conserved quantities h, uh and vh are associated with the centroid of each triangular cell, T_i .
+From the values of the conserved quantities at the centroid of a cell and its neighbouring cells, a discontinuous piecewise linear reconstruction of the conserved quantities is obtained.
+Fluxes are calculated across each edge e{ij} using the reconstructed quantities.

 The equations constituting the finite-volume method are obtained by integrating the differential conservation equations over each triangular cell of the mesh.

-Introducing some notation we use i to refer to the ith triangular cell T_i , and $\mathcal{N}(i)$ to the set of indices referring to the cells neighbouring the ith cell.
-Then A_i is the area of the ith triangular cell and l{ij} is the length of the edge between the ith and jth cells.
+Introducing some notation we use i to refer to the i-th triangular cell T_i , and N_i to the set of indices j referring to cells neighbouring the i-th cell.
+Also let A_i be the area of the i-th triangular cell, e{ij} the edge between the i-th and j-th cells, and l{ij} the length of the edge e{ij} .
+Then integrating